umbraco/UmbracoDocs/Extending/Packages/Installing-And-Uninstalling-Packages/index.md

 ![Backoffice - removing templates](images/removing-templates.png)

 #### Removing Partial Views
-Out of the box, there are a few views available in *blocklist* and *grid* folders.
-Everything else can theoretically be removed
+Out of the box, there are a few views available in the *blocklist* and *grid* folders.
+Everything else can theoretically be removed.

 ![Backoffice - removing partial views](images/removing-partials.png)